Year 5

 Science - Separating Mixtures and Changing Materials

-Our science theme this half term is Separating mixtures and changing materials.
+We will continue to explore our science theme this half term of Separating mixtures and changing materials.
 In this module, we will:

 ● that some materials dissolve in liquid to form a solution, and describe how to recover a substance from a solution